Auditing Google's AI Overviews and Featured Snippets: A Case Study on Baby Care and Pregnancy

 \paragraph{Data crawling.} We designed an automated pipeline to audit algorithmic behavior in response to 1,508 queries, using agents (i.e., specifically Selenium here) that simulate human searches from a fixed US-based IP address (set to New York City, NY). {To check the robustness of our results to location changes, we crawled data from five different locations.
 We did not find any significant differences across geographic location in terms of the appearance and content of FS and AIO (see Appendix for more details). } Google SERPs were crawled between April 8-9, 2025 over the Google Chrome browser without logging into a Google account, so as to control for personalization factors.
 The SERPs were saved in HTML format during the crawling process, and AIO and FS responses were parsed and extracted from the HTML afterwards.
 This setup allows us to trace content and sources of AIO and FS responses, for analysis of how question type and sentiment affect results.

 \paragraph{AIO visible versus suppressed.} We observed that Google's AI Overviews (AIO) are sometimes present in the HTML of a results page but not shown to users{, and the corresponding result pages either show a banner ``$\star$ An AI Overview is not available for this search" on the very top of the page or nothing}.
-The fact that Google restricts triggering visible AIO for certain queries has previously been described by ~\cite{Williams2024whyAIOwrong}.
+The fact that Google restricts triggering visible AIO for certain queries has previously been described by~\cite{Williams2024whyAIOwrong}.
 To capture this, we design a parser to identify both the visible AIOs and those embedded but hidden from view{.
 Specifically, we first verify AIO presence by checking for both a primary identifier element and a container element.
 Once confirmed, we then classify AIOs as visible or suppressed based on styling attributes and the absence of certain elements.
-We mark AIO as ``suppressed" when it lacks elements that typically accompany visible overviews and also lacks certain styling attributes, indicating that the AIO answer exists in the underlying HTML DOM structure but is deliberately hidden from users}.\footnote{{We will release the code and data on GitHub upon publication.}}
+We mark AIO as ``suppressed" when it lacks elements that typically accompany visible overviews and also lacks certain styling attributes, indicating that the AIO answer exists in the underlying HTML DOM structure but is deliberately hidden from users}.\footnote{{Code and data are available at \url{https://github.com/whocheers/Google-AIO-FS-Audit}.}}